skalou/VtolVR-Skalou-HORNET/README.md

 > [!NOTE]
-> For now, only the base game aircraft are affected and the T-55, not the DLC (EF-24G and AH94),
+> For now, only the base game aircrafts are affected and the T-55, not the DLC (EF-24G and AH94),
-> maybe doable in modifying the DLC files, but i haven't tried.
+> maybe doable in modifying the DLC files, but I haven't tried.

 ## Contributors